 7. Get Unified Carrier Registration (1 week)

-Besides getting a bond or trust fund, freight brokers need to register for the Unified Carrier Registration program.
+Besides getting a bond or trust fund, freight brokers must register for the Unified Carrier Registration program.
 The FMCSA does not handle this.
 Instead, it’s an official agreement among the states governing and regulating fees paid by every motor carrier, box truck broker, and other industry professionals.

-- See Your Process Agents at Each Stage
+8. See Your Process Agents at Each Stage (On-going)

 The final legal requirement is that you’ll need to determine your process agents at each phase of your freight brokerage.
 A process agent is a person providing legal representation within the state you’re operating in.
 These agents are registered with the FMCSA under the BOC-3 form, and brokers need to hire a process agent as part of the licensing and registration process.